S2-group/rep-pkg-ecsa-2024-SA-assessment-for-sustainability-a-case-study/README.md

 #### Instatiation of the [Blueprint](https://research.vu.nl/en/publications/towards-a-sustainability-aware-software-architecture-evaluation-f)

-Here we provide the steps invollved in the SA assessment, inputs and outputs of each steps along with the resource used/produced.
-The detailed execution of steps can be found in our [previosu work (SA evaluation Blueprint)](https://research.vu.nl/en/publications/towards-a-sustainability-aware-software-architecture-evaluation-f) and this paper.
+Here we provide the steps involved in the SA assessment, inputs and outputs of each steps along with the resource used/produced.
+The detailed execution of steps can be found in our [previous work (SA evaluation Blueprint)](https://research.vu.nl/en/publications/towards-a-sustainability-aware-software-architecture-evaluation-f) and this paper.

 <div style="font-size: 8px;">